1 of 3

 In many cases, the best option will be to stay local and explore the local area on foot.

 It is clear that Coronavirus has not gone away, and we need to continue to help control the virus to save lives.
-Although there are some changes to government guidance, the lockdown is still in force across the UK and the advice continues to be to stay at home as much as possible.
 If you or anyone in your household has Coronavirus symptoms, you should continue to self-isolate.

 If you are clinically vulnerable (i.e. over 70 or with a listed underlying health condition) you are advised to take particular care to minimise contact with others outside your household.